 Mile 0 – Upper Gauley River Put-In: River Right.
-On river right, just below the Somersville Dam, is the Upper Gauley River Put-In.
+On river right, just below the Summersville Dam is the Upper Gauley River Put-In.
 At very high water, this put-in can have intense eddy-lines.

 Mile 0.02 – Entrance Rapid: Class III.
 Still within sight of the Summersville Dam, the Upper Gauley River begins with an immediate Class III Rapid.
 Enter center on this rapid, and stay left of the boulder garden on river right.

 Mile 0.68 – Initiation Rapid: Class IV.
 Initiation is the first major rapid on the Gauley.
 There are 3 drops in this rapid, all of which have significant moves to make.
 The First Drop has a few submerged boulders to watch out for.
 The main hazard on the Second Drop is a hole in the center-right, which has current pushing through a nasty sieve.
 Follow the tongue on the left and you’ll be fine.
 Avoid that hole at all costs.
 The main feature to look out for on the Third Drop is the large undercut rocks on river right.
 At the top center is a wave, with tongues to the right and left.
 The left line is the more conservative line, as staying right can push you towards the undercut rocks.

 Mile 1.15 – Little Z Rapid: Class III.
 Little Z is a fun technical rapid, with many ways to go.
 The right line is the most direct line, with some fun whitewater hits.
 The left line involves staying left of the diagonal rock, and some fun rock-dodging.

 Mile 1.63 – Upper Collision Creek: Class II.
 Read-and-run rapid with a fun wave train in the middle.